NCPC advocates the design and placement of federal commemorative works—which may be statues, gardens, museums, or memorials of other forms—in a

 Commemoration in the nation's capital deserves a thorough public discussion, and we want to hear from you.
 NCPC's draft catalog of memorials, monuments, and other works provides a starting point for that conversation.

 The preliminary catalog is a working document.
-Please examine it and let us know how we can improve it.
-We would especially like to know:
+Let us know how we can improve it.